banhmysuawx/freedium-link-converter-extensions/README.md

 - Converts Medium and Towards Data Science URLs to use `freedium.cfd`
 - Easy to use with a single click
+- Supports context menu for quickly opening Medium pages in Freedium
+- Option to open Medium links in Freedium directly from the right-click menu

 ## Installation (User Mode)